guestdaniel/GuestOxenham2022/README.md

 └── README.md                # This README file
 ```

+## Data files

+Two behavioral data files are included in the repository in the folder `data` and each is documented below.

+- `exp1.csv`
+- `exp2.csv`

 # Instructions

-To replicate the paper figures, you will need a working installs of Python and R. Instructions for how to install each and configure your environments are provided below.
+To replicate the paper figures, you will need Python and R. Instructions for how to install each and configure your environments are provided below.
 Once you have successfully installed both R and Python and the requisite packages for each, proceed to `Figures` below and read about the code for each figure there.
 Output figure images will be saved in the `plots` folder as `.png` files.

-As an alternative to manually installing and configuring Python and R, we also provide a Docker image that contains pre-configured Python and R installations suitable for running the code in this repository.
-See more information about this in the `Docker` section below.

 ## Python